 If you’ve experienced writer’s block, famous writers know your pain.
 Writer’s block can last hours, sometimes days… or even years.

 George R. R. Martin’s first book A Game of Thrones was published in 1996 and it took 6 years to write the fifth book in the series, A Dance With Dragons, published in 2011.
-Click To Tweet It may be some time before I find out if Jon Snow is really dead in the book series.
+Click To Tweet It may be some time before we find out if Jon Snow is really dead in the book series.

 Well-known novelists like Kafka, Faulkner, Gaiman, Steinbeck, Hemingway, and Morrison understand what it’s like to have creative blocks.
 They’ve been there, and they’ve got tips on how to regain your momentum.

 If established writers agree that writer’s block is just a temporary setback, then there must be a way to push past the wall that’s keeping you stuck.

 What Are The Main Causes Of Writer’s Block?